-Failure to notify the program faculty of the absence prior to the start of the scheduled Lab Testing appointment and/or provide a valid excuse constitutes an unexcused absence and will result in a grade of zero (0).
+Failure to notify the program faculty of the absence prior to the start of the scheduled Lab Testing appointment is considered an unexcused absence and will result in a grade of zero (0).
+Should the student provide valid documentation on the day of the unexcused absence, the student will receive a 50% reduction in the overall laboratory testing grade.
+Documentation will not be accepted after that day.
 The student is still required to demonstrate the missed procedures and must make up the laboratory testing within three academic days of the missed appointment.
-On Day 4, the student will receive a written reprimand from the Clinical Coordinator, resulting in a reduction of the overall clinical grade.
+On Day 4, the student will receive a written reprimand from the Clinical Coordinator, resulting in a full grade reduction in the overall clinical grade.
 Refer to Section 3, Disciplinary Action.